cristianciacu1/dds25-17/README.md

 Once Locust and the system are running, you can access Locust's dashboard at: `http://0.0.0.0:8089/?tab=charts`.

-## docker-compose (local development)
+## Running the project

-After coding the REST endpoint logic run `docker-compose up --build` in the base folder to test if your logic is correct (you can use the provided tests in the `\test` folder and change them as you wish).
+Run `docker-compose up --build` in the base folder to open the system.

 ***Requirements:*** You need to have docker and docker-compose installed on your machine.